Cloud, Encore

 Cloud, Encore (Korean: 백두 번째 구름) is a 2018 South Korean documentary film directed by Jung Sung-il.
 Shot in 2012 while Korean filmmaker Im Kwon-taek began filming his 102nd feature Revivre (2014), it reveals the secrets of the movie master from beginning to end.
-It will made its world premiere at the 23rd Busan International Film Festival in 2018.
+It made its world premiere at the 23rd Busan International Film Festival in 2018.

 This is Jung's third feature and his second work on a filmmaker, the first being Night and Fog in Zona (2015) on Chinese documentary filmmaker Wang Bing.